Cyriaque Lamar

 Tippi was still in bed, a minute loaf.

-“By the 2200s, the Moon had the reputation of cave crud,” amended Lina.
-“A big puddle of cave crud, stinking up the sky.”
+“By the 2200s, the Moon was a big puddle of cave crud, stinking up the sky.”

 “Oh.”